-In a game where the gameplay is the major attention point, I wouldn’t be focusing too much on the storyline.
+In a game where the gameplay is the major point, I wouldn't put too much focus on the storyline.
 However, in Full Metal Furies I have to mention it, because the dialogues are pure gold.
 With each Furie having a very unique personality, it’s only a matter of time until their charismatic opinions and ideas start to create top-notch comedy moments and humorous situations.
 Interaction between Furies are not only highly entertaining but also extremely well written with genuine and original ideas put into it.
 Definitely a fine act of writing that shows passion and genuine amusement.

 Full Metal Furies can be completed in single-player, but within the game’s core, the 4-player co-op mode is the perfect way one can experience this adventure in its fullest potential.
 With each player taking one class, the whole campaign opens in a far more interesting way.
 The full power of the Furies is only unleashed when everyone’s on the same note, but there are also specific challenges for one player alone.
 These missions aren’t anything special or unique, per-say, but when in a party, while one friend alone tries to complete his ordeal, it’s just fun and rough at the same time.